Open-Set Recognition in the Age of Vision-Language Models: Experiments and Results

 \textbf{Object Detection: } All seven of the tested VLM object detectors are vulnerable to open-set errors -- see Tab.~\ref{tab:det_unc}.
 Unlike VLM classifiers, most VLM detectors already contain a negative query to capture objects not in the query set (often referred to as the \emph{background} class).
 Despite this, the VLM detectors produce open-set error counts in the range of $100,000$ to $1,500,000$ when tested on only 4,952 images, i.e. between $20$ and $300$ open-set error per image on average.

-High open-set error counts are not inherently a problem if they are always produced with high uncertainty.
+High open-set error counts are not inherently a problem if they are produced with high uncertainty.
 Yet for all tested detectors, the baseline uncertainty methods cannot adequately distinguish true positive detections from open-set errors.
 When thresholding for high recall of true positives, \emph{at best} only every fifth detection is a true positive (i.e. precision ranges between $5.9\%$ and $21.9\%$).
 When thresholding for high precision, \emph{at best} less than half of true positives are recalled (i.e. recall ranges between 16.3\% and 48.5\%).
+We include some qualitative examples of highly confident open-set errors in the Supplementary Sec.
+S6.

 Notably, the precision-recall characteristics for VLM classification and object detection differ significantly -- VLM classifiers achieve better performance at high recall, whereas VLM detectors achieve better performance at high precision.
-While the VLM classifiers struggle with over-confident open-set errors, the VLM detectors suffer from under-confident true positives.
-We include histograms that visualise this trend in the Supplementary, as well as full precision-recall curves.
+This suggest that while the VLM classifiers struggle with over-confident open-set errors, the VLM detectors suffer from under-confident true positives.
+We include histograms that visualise this trend in the Supplementary Sec.
+S7.

+We also consider how the performance of uncertainty differs for identifying open-set error versus closed-set misclassifications, with results and a detailed discussion in the Supplementary Sec.
+S5.
+We find that the performance of softmax uncertainty is lower for open-set error than for closed-set error in both classification and detection tasks.
+In classification, open-set performance is particularly decremented when thresholding for high precision -- likely due to a greater proportion of overconfident open-set error -- whereas detection primarily degrades with increased numbers of errors, with ViLD for example producing $11.7\times$ more open-set than closed-set misclassifications.